Why Invoice Finance Works For Manufacturers

 Manufacturers have always been typical users of invoice finance (IF), such as factoring and invoice discounting.

-Our own research identified that manufacturers make up the largest segment of users of IF, accounting for 25% of respondents in our independent survey.
-The next largest segment was labour hire, which only accounted for 7% of our sample.
+Our research identified that manufacturers make up the largest segment of users of invoice financing, accounting for 25% of respondents in our independent survey.
+The next largest segment was labour hire, which accounted for 7% of our sample.

-There are a number of reasons why we see so many manufacturing companies turning to this type of funding to boost their working capital position.
+There are several reasons why so many manufacturing companies are turning to this type of funding to boost their working capital position.

 Reasons Why Manufacturers Use Invoice Finance